samschool789/note-taker/README.md

   * [Questions](#questions)

   ## Installation
-  first install node with npm i then install express.js with npm i express
+  First, install node with npm i then install express.js with npm i express
   ## Usage
   Run npm start on the command line.
 Then enter the page that is created with the server inside the browser!
   ## License
-  This project is license under no one it is a school assignment.
+  This project is licensed under no one it is a school assignment.
   ## Contributing
   None it is a school assignment.
   ## Tests